oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Issuer Identifier

-Issuer issuing only one type of SD-JWT might have privacy implications, because if the Holder has an SD-JWT issued by that Issuer, its type and claim names can be determined.
+An Issuer issuing only one type of SD-JWT might have privacy implications, because if the Holder has an SD-JWT issued by that Issuer, its type and claim names can be determined.

 For example, if the National Cancer Institute only issued SD-JWTs with cancer registry information, it is possible to deduce that the Holder owning its SD-JWT is a cancer patient.

-Moreover, issuer identifier alone may reveal information about the user.
+Moreover, the issuer identifier alone may reveal information about the user.

-For example, when a military organization or a drug rehab center issues a vaccine credential, verifiers can deduce that the holder is a military member or has a substance use disorder.
+For example, when a military organization or a drug rehabilitation center issues a vaccine credential, verifiers can deduce that the holder is a military member or may have a substance use disorder.

 To mitigate this issue, a group of issuers may elect to use a common Issuer identifier.
 A group signature scheme outside the scope of this specification may also be used, instead of an individual signature.